xiix0/scam/README.md

-Too much is just enough.
+Wagner's music is better than it sounds.
-		-- Mark Twain, on whiskey
+		-- Mark Twain